 The question really is "Can you afford not to?"

 Chances are your competitors are already planning and looking into solutions to get ahead and reap the benefits.
-Any professional developer will be able to convey a return on investment for your company with implementation of software, and it really comes down to being brave enough to take the step out of the comfort zone and instigate change for the better.
+Any professional developer will be able to convey a return on investment for your company with the implementation of software, and it really comes down to being brave enough to take the step out of the comfort zone and instigate change for the better.

 A bespoke system can begin generating results the day it goes live, and most companies see the ROI come back within a few months, if not sooner.